peetlucas/github-issues-pullrequests/README.md

 # github-issues-pullrequests
-Introduction to GitHub Issues and Pull Requests
+Introduction to GitHub Issues and Pull Requests.
+We are also going to briefly demostrate Releases.

 ## Roadmap
 * v.0.0.1 - Updated Readme information